Amanita muscaria: Symptoms

 Fly agarics are best known for the unpredictability of their effects.
-Depending on habitat and the amount ingested per body weight, effects can range from mild nausea and twitching to drowsiness, cholinergic crisis-like effects (low blood pressure, sweating and salivation), auditory and visual distortions, mood changes, euphoria, relaxation, ataxia, and loss of equilibrium (like with tetanus.)
+Depending on habitat and the amount ingested per body weight, effects can range from mild nausea and twitching to drowsiness, cholinergic crisis-like effects (low blood pressure, sweating and salivation), auditory and visual distortions, mood changes, euphoria, relaxation, ataxia, and loss of equilibrium (as with tetanus.)

 In cases of serious poisoning the mushroom causes delirium, somewhat similar in effect to anticholinergic poisoning (such as that caused by Datura stramonium), characterised by bouts of marked agitation with confusion, hallucinations, and irritability followed by periods of central nervous system depression.
 Seizures and coma may also occur in severe poisonings.
 Symptoms typically appear after around 30 to 90 minutes and peak within three hours, but certain effects can last for several days.
 In the majority of cases recovery is complete within 12 to 24 hours.
 The effect is highly variable between individuals, with similar doses potentially causing quite different reactions.
 Some people suffering intoxication have exhibited headaches up to ten hours afterwards.
 Retrograde amnesia and somnolence can result following recovery.

 Treatment

 Medical attention should be sought in cases of suspected poisoning.
 If the delay between ingestion and treatment is less than four hours, activated charcoal is given.
 Gastric lavage can be considered if the patient presents within one hour of ingestion.
 Inducing vomiting with syrup of ipecac is no longer recommended in any poisoning situation.

-Found in a parking lot, Portland Oregon US.

 There is no antidote, and supportive care is the mainstay of further treatment for intoxication.
 Though sometimes referred to as a deliriant and while muscarine was first isolated from A. muscaria and as such is its namesake, muscimol does not have action, either as an agonist or antagonist, at the muscarinic acetylcholine receptor site, and therefore atropine or physostigmine as an antidote is not recommended.
 If a patient is delirious or agitated, this can usually be treated by reassurance and, if necessary, physical restraints.
 A benzodiazepine such as diazepam or lorazepam can be used to control combativeness, agitation, muscular overactivity, and seizures.
 Only small doses should be used, as they may worsen the respiratory depressant effects of muscimol.
 Recurrent vomiting is rare, but if present may lead to fluid and electrolyte imbalances; intravenous rehydration or electrolyte replacement may be required.
 Serious cases may develop loss of consciousness or coma, and may need intubation and artificial ventilation.
 Hemodialysis can remove the toxins, although this intervention is generally considered unnecessary.
 With modern medical treatment the prognosis is typically good following supportive treatment.